Schedule and Host Zoom Meetings

 This video will walk you through the process:

-It's always good practice to apply a passcode and/or Waiting Room to keep your meetings secure.
+Remember it's always good practice to apply a passcode and/or Waiting Room to keep your meetings secure.
 See "Privacy and Security" for more information about Zoom's many security features.

 Zoom meeting controls can be found in the bottom toolbar of the application window with a meeting in progress.
 Note that due to space limitations, some functions may be grouped under the "More" heading to keep things tidy.
 You can customize your toolbar by moving the shortcut icons into or out of the "More" folder depending on which ones you tend to use the most.